aseekatz/AnaerobeWorkshop/README.md

 	- **[tidyr](https://tidyr.tidyverse.org/)** cleans up messy data and makes it more reproducible.
 Learning how to properly record and store data will make your coding life easier
 	- **[ggplot2](https://ggplot2.tidyverse.org/)** is one of the more common ways to graph / visualize data in R.
 - - **[Software Carpentry](http://software-carpentry.org/)** provides free workshops and tutorials around the world.
 While they do host onsite workshops, most of them should be available online.
 The [Data Analysis and Visualization in R for Ecologists](https://datacarpentry.org/R-ecology-lesson/index.html) is particularly useful for microbiome analysis.
 This tutorial will walk you through installing and using R. Check them out!
+- The **[phyloseq](https://joey711.github.io/phyloseq/)** package in R is a comprehensive package for importing, analyzing, and visualizing microbiota data from mothur, qiime2, dada2, etc.
 - [Dr. Patrick Schloss](http://www.schlosslab.org/) at the University of Michigan offers in-person workshops on both **[mothur and R](http://www.mothur.org/wiki/Workshops)**.
 Dr. Schloss's **[Riffomonas](https://riffomonas.org/)** classes list upcoming workshops and free training modules.
 I recommend the following:
 	- **[minimalR](https://riffomonas.org/minimalR/)**: learn to visualize microbiome data
 	- **[generalR](https://riffomonas.org/generalR/)**: learn how to generally use R